-- 1. Provide technical support to ensure adherence to national performance standards. - Ensure the integration of SAGE into the national assessment framework for local governments, and
+i.
+Provide technical support to ensure adherence to national performance standards.

-Assist in issues of structures, staffing, deployment and grievance resolution for SAGE project districts.
+- ii.
+Ensure the integration of SAGE into the national assessment framework for local governments, and - Assist in issues of structures, staffing, deployment and grievance resolution for SAGE project districts.

 It is important to note that a key objective of the SAGE pilot is to determine an effective, appropriate and sustainable institutional framework for implementing social assistance programmes over the longer-term.
-I therefore strongly encourage Ministry of Local Government to work with the Ministry of Gender to advocate for adequate prioritization of the district community services departments within local governments and to support the full integration of SAGE within local government systems and structures.
+I therefore strongly encourage Ministry of Local Government to work with this Ministry to advocate for adequate prioritization of the district Community Services Departments within local governments and to support the full integration of SAGE within local government systems and structures.